Red Angel's Trumpet

 Your seeds should be planted when received for best results.

-Getting started -- First soak your seeds in a cup of water for 12-18 hours (not more than 36 hours).
+Getting started -- Soak your seeds in a cup of water for 12-24 hours (not more than 48 hours).

 Use containers at least 2 inches (5 cm) tall with drainage holes.
 For soil, use a well draining mix.
 I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
-An alternate mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand.
+An alternate mix is 2 parts quality potting soil to 1 part perlite.

 Place a seed in each pot and cover with 1/2 inch (13 mm) of soil.
 Water the soil until it is evenly moist (but not saturated).